-- Disconnect the flight battery from the helicopter. - Refer the Transmitter Setup Table to correctly setup your transmitter. - 3.
+- 1. Disconnect the flight battery from the helicopter. - 2.
+If you are not using the transmitter included with the RTF version of the helicopter, refer to the Transmitter Setup Table to correctly program your transmitter. - 3.
 Lower the throttle stick to the lowest position.
-Set all trims to the center position. - 4.
+Set all trims to the center position while the transmitter is on. - 4.
 Power off the transmitter and move all switches to the 0 position.
-Move the throttle to the low/off position. - Install the bind plug in the receiver BIND/PROG port (far left side of the receiver). - Connect the flight battery to the ESC.
-The receiver LED flashes, indicating it is in bind mode. - Put the transmitter into bind mode while powering on the transmitter. - Release the bind button/switch after 2-3 seconds.
-The helicopter is bound when the LED on the receiver turns - Disconnect the flight battery and power the transmitter off.
+Move the throttle to the low/off position. - 5.
+Install the bind plug in the bind port extension. - 6.
+Connect the flight battery to the ESC.
+The receiver LED flashes, indicating it is in bind mode. - 7.
+Power on the transmitter in bind mode.